gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

       target: {
         steps: [
           {
-            // Stop only the upper-body loop; lowerRun continues as the phase source.
+            // Stop only the upper-body loop; lowerLoop continues as the phase source.
             type: 'stop',
-            target: 'upperRun',
+            target: 'upperLoop',
             options: { fadeOut: 0.08 }
           },
           {